haridharkb/test/readme.txt

-the course is done in udemy may14
+The course is done in udemy
+git is an important topic which we need to know and learn!!